 In line with the Public Sector Equalities Duty, the College published its Equality Report in April 2013.
 It reported on progress made in achieving its Equality Outcomes by 30 April 2015 and renewed its Equality Outcomes in April 2017.
-The College also published a report on progress against its Equality Outcomes in April 2020.
+The College also published a report on progress against its Equality Outcomes in April 2020, and again in July 2021.